How to Execute Failed Test Cases in TestNG

 C:\Users\User\Desktop\Guru99\TestProject\bin" org.testng.TestNG test-output/testng-failed.xml

-Step 3) Then press the Enter.
-It will going to run only failed classes and display corresponds to that class only.
+Step 3) Press Enter.
+TestNG will run only the failed classes and display results for those classes.

 driver.findElement(By.name("a")).sendKeys("Bye");